Chi Cheng (musician): Car crash and coma

 On April 27, Shepard Fairey put three signed copies of his Obama inauguration posters up for auction on eBay, with the proceeds of the auction going to the One Love for Chi Foundation.

 Long-time friend Fieldy of Korn recorded an instrumental song titled "A Song for Chi".
-It was released for free via digital download on its official website where donations to Cheng and his family are also accepted.
+It was released for free via digital download on its official website where donations to Cheng and his family were also accepted.
 A few months later, in October, Răzvan Rădulescu (aka DJ Hefe) of the Romanian nu metal band Coma released a compilation album titled From Eastern Europe with Love, featuring bands from Romania, Hungary, Bulgaria, North Macedonia, and Serbia – the proceeds from the sale of the album also went to the One Love for Chi foundation.

 Deftones played a two-night benefit show on November 19–20 at Avalon in Hollywood.
 Proceeds went to the Chi Ling Cheng Special Needs Trust.
 Guests included Far, Cypress Hill, Rodleen Getsic, Ben Kenney, Greg Puciato, Rick Verrett, Tommy Lee, Mike Shinoda, P.O.D., Mark McGrath, Xzibit, Robert Trujillo, Rocky George and Mike Muir (Suicidal Tendencies), Dave Lombardo, Alexi Laiho, Daron Malakian, Shavo Odadjian, John Dolmayan, and Max Cavalera.

 In May 2010, Chi Cheng began showing significant signs of improvement, and was able to track individual people with his eyes, occasionally make worded responses, and slightly move his hands.
 Chino Moreno stated that the Cheng family would be paying a doctor with the International Brain Research Foundation who is experienced in the field of coma and trauma patients, using funds raised through the oneloveforchi website, to use an experimental medicine to bring Chi out of his coma-like state.
 The treatment had an 84% success rate.
 In May 2011, Cheng began undergoing rehabilitation and additional operations in New Jersey.

 On February 7, 2012, it was reported that Cheng was in a partially conscious state, having the ability to move his legs on command; however, he was unable to move independently or speak in sentences.
 Two days after being released from the hospital, in June 2012, Cheng was diagnosed with pneumonia and rushed to the ICU.
 On July 4, Cheng was released from the ICU and continued his recovery at home.

 Death

-On April 13, 2013, website oneloveforchi.com reported that Cheng had died of a sudden cardiac arrest after he was rushed to a hospital.
-According to a statement issued by his mother, Jeanne Marie Cheng, the morning of April 13, 2013, he was taken to the emergency room of a Stockton area hospital around 3:00 a.m.
-PST when Jeanne recalls that her son's "heart just suddenly stopped."
+On April 13, 2013, the website oneloveforchi.com reported that Cheng had died of a sudden cardiac arrest after he was rushed to a hospital.
+According to a statement issued by his mother, Jeanne Marie Cheng, the morning of April 13, 2013, he was taken to the emergency room of a Stockton-area (French Camp, California) hospital around 3:00 a.m.
+PST when Jeanne recalls that her son's "heart just suddenly stopped".
 Whether his condition of pneumonia (first recorded back in June 2012) was related to his death was unknown.
 Upon arrival, Cheng was pronounced dead.
 Jeanne Cheng addressed her son's fans across the world with an impromptu letter.